Belgorod: 20th century

 The German Wehrmacht occupied Belgorod from 25 October 1941 to 9 February 1943.
 The Germans operated a forced labour battalion for Jews in the city.
 The Germans re-captured it on 18 March 1943 in the final move of the Third Battle of Kharkov.
 On 12 July 1943, during the Battle of Kursk, the largest tank battle in world history took place near Prokhorovka, and the Red Army definitively retook the city on 5/6 August 1943.
 The Belgorod Diorama is one of the World War II monuments commemorating the event.

 In 1954, the city became the administrative center of Belgorod Oblast and rapidly developed as a regional industrial and cultural center.
-The major educational centers of the city are Belgorod State University, the Belgorod Technological University, the Belgorod Agrarian University, and the Financial Academy.
-Belgorod Drama Theater is named after the famous 19th-century actor Mikhail Shchepkin, who was born in this region.